Marc-Berg/node-red-contrib-iobroker/README.md

 ## ⚠️ Important Notes

 - **External Installation Only**: This package is for external Node-RED instances, not the ioBroker Node-RED adapter
+- **Dedicated Admin Instance Recommended**: Use a separate Admin adapter instance for Node-RED connections
 - **Authentication Token Issue**: Use session durations ≥3600 seconds (1 hour) to avoid connection drops
-- **WebSocket Required**: Needs Admin, WebSocket, or Web adapter with WebSocket support
 - **Performance**: Avoid overly broad wildcard patterns like * or *.*

 ## 📚 Additional Resources